SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/adjusting-views.md

 ## Sort lists

 * Click the column heading you want to sort by, or right-click on a column heading and choose **Sort**.
-* Click the column heading once more to sort in reverse order.
+* Click the column heading again to sort in reverse order.
 * Right-click a column heading, and select **Configure sort order**.
 In the dialog that appears, you can select more sorting columns.

 ## Adjust column widths